Ph3nX-Z/ShellBoard/README.md

 #kill          : kill the program and the reverse shell
 #exit          : quit the shell and return to command panel
 #decal         : skip a request to realign the terminal with the commands
-#other:command : use control panel's command in the shell
+#other:command : use control panel's command in the shell ex: #other:deliver_file
 ```

 ### In the Control Panel :